 What is EDLP?

-EDLP (Everyday Low Price) is a pricing strategy adopted by retailers & retail chains which promises the consumer or customer to provide them their goods at a discounted price or relatively lower cost compare to market on a continuous basis instead of providing such for a specific period which can also be said as a sales event.
+EDLP (Everyday Low Price) is a pricing strategy adopted by retailers and retail chains which promises the consumer or customer to provide them their goods at a discounted price or relatively lower cost compared to the market continuously instead of giving for a specific period which can also be said as a sales event.

-Everyday low pricing strategy is a strategy where the products are provided to consumers at a lower cost or at a discounted price over a longer period of time at a constant rate instead of releasing sale events so that only then the same products can be bought at a discounted price.
-These retailers & retail chains provide products at their store at a continuous lower price for all of their products, thus focusing on the quality of their product instead of marketing of their products.
+Everyday Low Pricing is a strategy where the products are provided to consumers at a lower cost or a discounted price over a longer time at a constant rate instead of releasing sale events.
+Only then can the same products be bought at a discounted price.
+These retailers and retail chains provide products at their stores at a continuously lower price for all of their products, thus focusing on their product quality instead of marketing them.

-In Everyday low pricing strategy, the stores set their products at a fair price and maintain the same price of their products for a longer period of time.
-It helps by simplifying the decision making of the consumers as the consumer doesn’t have to think about when the sale will be coming; instead, they could buy their products at fair price anytime they want.
-This helps the store to focus on their products instead of focusing on their marketing of the products that require a substantial amount of funds and time to provide substantial advantages in the market.
+In the everyday low pricing strategy, the stores set their products at a reasonable price and maintain the same price for a longer period.
+It helps by simplifying the consumers’ decision-making as the consumer need not have to think about when the sale will be coming; instead, they can buy their products at a fair price anytime they want.
+In addition, this helps the store focus on their products instead of on their marketing of the products that require a substantial amount of funds and time to provide significant advantages in the market.

 Example of EDLP